Loading…

 Rating: 9.2/10

 How many chapters is the ORV manhwa?
-270+ chapters as of mid-2026, ongoing.
+311 chapters (Season 1 complete as of May 2026).
 The source novel completed at 551 main chapters.
-Catching up to current releases takes 11–15 hours at an average reading pace.
+Season 2 has not started yet.
+Reading Season 1 of the manhwa takes 11-15 hours at average reading pace.

 Is it a good entry point for new manhwa readers?
 Yes, but clear the first 15 chapters before deciding.
 The series reveals its structure slowly.
 Many readers who drop it in the first arc come back later after hearing more about what it does.